munrocreations/own-it-quick/README.md

 #  Administer and Use **ownCloud**<br>(A Quick Start Guide) #

-With **ownCloud**, you can access your data where you are and know that is on a highly secure platform.
+With **ownCloud**, you can access your data from any location and know that is on a highly secure platform.
 This product runs on standard databases and web servers plus reliable enterprise operating systems such as Red Hat Enterprise Linux.
 Administering and using **ownCloud** may seem complex at first, but over 25 million users succeed in working with this open source content collaboration platform.

 ## Get Started ##
 To streamline your use of this product, the ***Quick Start Guide*** answers questions for two audiences:

 - **Administrators** -- See the <a href="#admin">Administrator Setup</a> section to make **ownCloud** available to users.
 - **Users** -- See the <a href="#user">User Access</a> section to connect to **ownCloud** from a desktop system or mobile device .
-> **Note**: For optimal use of this guide on a smart phone, turn the phone horizontally (landscape mode).

 ## Find More Help ##
 You can find full details on working with **ownCloud** in the [OwnCloud documentation](https://owncloud.org/help/).
 Look for this icon.